 Putting It Together

-There is no doubt that boomers, older customers and marketers are at the early stages of what promises to be a long-term and lucrative love affair.
+There is no doubt that the fifty-plus and marketers are at the early stages of what promises to be a long-term and lucrative love affair.
 Just as boomers have transformed every other stage of their lives, they’ll do the same in this new phase.
-Smart marketers can bet on one ubiquitous theme: Now that the kids are away, the boomers are going to play.
+Smart marketers can bet on one ubiquitous theme: now that the kids are away, the boomers are going to play.
 However, the key to the boomer and older customer’s pocketbook is in a better understanding of their minds.

 We’ve discussed a few differences in mental processes in the first and second halves of life.
-Admittedly they are generalities, but nothing can be said about behavior that is not a generality, but generalities can have value when they express verifiable central themes.
+Admittedly they are generalities – nothing can be said about behavior that is not a generality.
+But generalities can have value when they express verifiable central themes.

 Marketing needs to be adjusted to the facts that no two people perceive anything exactly the same way, and that genetic inheritance, experience and processes of maturation contribute to the differing perceptions that exist between people.
-At a time when such terms as “permission marketing”, “one-to-one marketing”, “customer relationship management,” and “online personalization” are widely bandied about, more serious thought needs be given the uniqueness of each of us, and why we are so unique.
+At a time when such terms as “permission marketing”, “one-to-one marketing”, “customer relationship management,” and “online personalization” are widely thrown around, more serious thought needs be given to the uniqueness of each of us and why we are so unique.

 - Want To Connect With Baby Boomers?
 Get Your Messages Creatively Right

 - Experiential Segmentation: Allowing Boomers To Personally Define Value